Drama therapy: History

+In England, by 1977 drama therapy was known as an alternative to psychodrama, and the first drama therapy courses were established (Meldrum, 1994).
+According to Meldrum, Stanislavski, Artaud and Growtowski are influential on the practice of drama therapy in England.
+The work of Stanislavski provides ideas about character building, the use of unconscious material, the re-creation of feeling and improvisation (Meldrum, 1994).
+The work of Artaud was inspired by symbolism and was a response to the dominance of realism which he found to be too word-bound and moralistic (Styan, 2003).
+Artaud argued that emotion is not verbal in itself and thus words cannot communicate the fullness of the human experience.
+Growtowski’s Poor Theatre was characterized by the rediscovery of the religious and mythical roots of drama (Meldrum, 1994).
+The Sesame Institute for drama and movement therapy cannot be excluded when discussing important influences in the field of drama therapy in England.
+The institute was founded by Marian Lindkvist in the 1960s as a response to the dominant drug-oriented treatments of mental illnesses (Sesame Institute, 2014).
+Therapies are based on the key concepts of drama, movement, ritual, play, psyche and touch.

 Today, drama therapy is practiced around the world and there are presently academic training programs in Britain, Germany, the Netherlands, Canada, Croatia, Israel and the United States.

 Core processes

 Phil Jones has written in his book Drama as Therapy, Theatre as Living that there are nine core processes at the heart of drama therapy.
 These include projective identification and dramatic distancing.
 Projective identification is the process whereby a person feels the feelings that the other is unable to access themselves.
 Dramatic distancing refers to the way that emotional and psychological problems can be accessed easier through metaphor.
 The client has a distanced relationship through metaphor to these problems that make them easier to tolerate.

 Becoming a drama therapist

 In the US and Canada, the governing body is the North American Drama Therapy Association (NADTA), which establishes guidelines for the RDT (Registered Drama Therapist) credential and which provides accreditation for MA level programs and guidelines for alternative track training.
-In North America, Registered Drama Therapists hold a master's degree from one of five institutions accredited by the National Association for Drama Therapy: Antioch University at Seattle, Washington; Lesley University at Cambridge, Massachusetts; NYU Steinhardt at New York City, New York; California Institute of Integral Studies (CIIS) at San Francisco, California and Concordia University at Montreal, Quebec, Canada.
+In North America, Registered Drama Therapists hold a master's degree from one of five institutions accredited by the National Association for Drama Therapy: Antioch University at Seattle, Washington; Lesley University at Cambridge, Massachusetts; NYU Steinhardt at New York City, New York; California Institute of Integral Studies (CIIS) at San Francisco, California and Concordia University in Montreal, Quebec, Canada.
 Persons who hold a master's degree in a related field can be registered as a Drama Therapist by pursuing what is known as Alternate Route Training, which consists of graduate coursework and internships performed under the supervision of a board-certified trainer.